pramit091104/Digital-teacher-self-appraisal-system/README.md

   - Email: admin@example.com
   - Password: password

+- HOD (Department Head):
+  - Email: hod@example.com
+  - Password: password

 - Faculty:
-  - Email: jyoti@example.com
+  - Email: faculty@example.com
   - Password: password

-## Project Structure

-- `/public`: Frontend static files
-  - `/css`: Stylesheets
-  - `/js`: JavaScript files
-    - `/pages`: Page components
-    - `/components.js`: Reusable UI components
-    - `/api.js`: API functions
-    - `/auth.js`: Authentication functions
-    - `/router.js`: Client-side routing
-    - `/utils.js`: Helper utilities
-- `/server`: Backend files
-  - `/routes`: API routes
-  - `server.js`: Main server file

-## Notes
+## Development Notes

-This is a demo application with mock data.
-In a real production environment, you would:

-1. Connect to a MongoDB database
-2. Implement proper authentication with JWT
-3. Add proper validation and error handling
-4. Implement file uploads for documents
+- The application uses a mock email service in development.
+In production, you would need to configure a real email service.
+- Document uploads are supported for PDF and Word documents.
+- The system is designed to be responsive and works on mobile devices.

+## Future Enhancements

+1. Implement real email notifications using a service like SendGrid or Mailgun
-5. Add more comprehensive test coverage
+2. Add comprehensive analytics dashboard for administrators
-6. Configure proper environment variables
+3. Implement batch processing for document approvals
+4. Add export functionality for reports
+5. Enhance document preview capabilities
+6. Implement real-time notifications

 ## License